finbourne/lusid-sdk-python/sdk/docs/PortfoliosApi.md

 api_instance = lusid.PortfoliosApi(lusid.ApiClient(configuration))
 scope = 'scope_example' # str | The scope of the portfolio to update the definition for. code = 'code_example' # str | The code of the portfolio to update the definition for.
-Together with the scope this uniquely              identifies the portfolio. effective_at = 'effective_at_example' # str | The effective datetime at which to update the definition.
+Together with the scope this uniquely              identifies the portfolio. effective_at = 'effective_at_example' # str | The effective datetime or cut label at which to update the definition.
 Defaults to the current              LUSID system datetime if not specified. (optional) request = lusid.UpdatePortfolioRequest() # UpdatePortfolioRequest | The updated portfolio definition. (optional)

 try: